Being your own boss, calling the shots, and hustling to hit your goals — these perks make entrepreneurship the ultimate

-A successful startup begins with an idea.
-You can't build a business without one.
-Here are some creative techniques for thinking of a product or service:
+Successful startups begin with an idea.
+You can’t build a business without one.
+Here are some creative techniques for thinking of a product or service.

 Ask your friends what frustrates them.

 - Travis Kalanick and Garrett Camp started Uber after struggling to get a cab.

 - Andrew Kortina and Iqram Magdon-Ismail founded Venmo (acquired by PayPal) after they had trouble paying each other back by check.

 - Chris Riccobono and Aaron Sanandres launched UNTUCKit — a line of shirts that look good untucked — after getting frustrated with how wrinkly and ill-fitting their regular button-down shirts were when they didn’t tuck them in.

 As you brainstorm, ask your friends to keep track of the day-to-day things that annoy them.
-Then go through their lists and look for problems you might be able to solve.
+Go through their lists and look for problems you might be able to solve.